flememl/benchmarks/README.md

 go
 --

-sorting algorithms: quick sort & quick sort with in-place replacement, both synchronous and asynchronous (mostly to play with goroutines and channels)
+sorting algorithms: merge sort, quick sort & quick sort with in-place replacement, both synchronous and asynchronous (mostly to play with goroutines and channels)

 profiling: not tested yet (more info can be found on http://blog.golang.org/2011/06/profiling-go-programs.html)